THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 4.
 Insurance.

-The Society may purchase (upon resolution duly adopted by the Board of Directors) and maintain insurance on behalf of any person who is or was a Director, officer, employee or agent of the Society, or is or was serving at the request of the Society as a director, trustee, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against any liability asserted against such person and incurred in any such capacity, or arising out of his or her status as such, whether or not the Society would have the power to indemnify such person against such liability.
+The Society may purchase (upon resolution duly adopted by the Board of Directors) and maintain insurance on behalf of any person who is or was a Director, officer, employee or agent of the Society, or is or was serving at the request of the Society as a director, trustee, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against any liability asserted against such person and incurred in any such capacity, or arising out of their status as such, whether or not the Society would have the power to indemnify such person against such liability.

 Section 5.
 Indemnification Required.